Ibexian/MEEN-BnB/README.md

 	+ General Search of Title, Category, and Description
 	+ Location search using Google Geocoder
 + Buy/Edit buttons
-+ Orders Section of Site
++ "Orders" Section of Site - when a user places an order this section will have that order - a connection between two users

+[Beta]
 + Stripe Functionality
 	+ Buy button to link up with purchases
 	+ Server side implementation of purchases